Faculty prize for education and research with impact

 - in any geographic location whether locally, regionally, nationally, or internationally.

 Impact includes the reduction or prevention of harm, risk, cost or other negative effects.

-The deadline for nominations is Tuesday the 7th of January 2020.
+The deadline for nominations is Friday the 17th of December 2021.
 The nominations will be reviewed by an internal committee who will select a winner.
-The winner will be announced during the Faculty meeting on Thursday the 23rd of January 2020.
+The winner will be announced at an event that will be announced at a later date.